- MASKING PROTOCOL

 TOW or TMS

-LBUSD will provide PCR saliva test kits upon request.
+LBUSD will provide over the counter rapid tests upon request.
 These may be obtained at each school site and or the District office at any time during regular business hours.
 Families may also opt to obtain a PCR test from an outside provider.
+Students are strongly encouraged to get tested for COVID-19 prior to returning from an extended break or vacation.